raspberrypilearning/physical-computing-guide/test-pir-scratch.md

 1. With your PIR circuit complete, you are now ready to use Scratch to sense for motion.
 Launch the program **Scratch** by clicking on **Menu** followed by **Programming** and selecting **Scratch**.

- *Note: Our version of Scratch on Raspbian is extra special.
-It allows you to access and control the GPIO pins.*
+ Our version of Scratch on Raspbian is extra special.
+It allows you to access and control the GPIO pins.

 1. Click on **control** in the top left display.
 Drag the ![Green Flag](images/green_flag.png) block onto the scripts area.